 - The scammer tries to send you payments for a home you didn’t buy.

 How to protect yourself

-Before you take out a reverse mortgage, speak with a housing counselor certified by the Office of Housing and Urban Development.
-Make certain that you’ll have adequate income to cover your real estate taxes and homeowner’s insurance every year, too, as failure to do so is the biggest cause of foreclosures.
+If you’ve found a reverse mortgage, done your research and solicited expert advice, it’s important to make certain you’ll have adequate income to cover your real estate taxes and homeowners insurance every year, too, as failure to do so is the biggest cause of foreclosures.

 Finally, make sure you attend the closing and receive any payments personally.